 Selection of audio accessories.
 When having two audio cards and the option for selection of audio accessories.

-Audio accessories selection when using the Quad speaker option and two audio cards.
+Audio accessories selection when using the Multi Speaker option and four audio cards.
 See description further down.

 4: Using the Audio levels meter